Now Playing: Saraband "Closer To It All"

 Now Playing: Once "Hush" private press LP

 After a false start, I realized that nothing readable would come from the "Psychedelia" project unless I had some kind of structure to carry the contents.
 Winging it as one goes along wasn't going to work this time.
 Somewhat reluctantly I went through a pre-production phase which aimed to identify and delineate individual chapters, and then arrange them in an effective sequence.
-The earliest step towards this goal was a mindmap of sorts, presented here in all its chaotic glory.
+The earliest step towards this goal was a mindmap of sorts, available in larger format here.

 July 28, 2013